List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 The main protagonist of Phantom Blood, Jonathan is the son of George Joestar I who carries his surname with pride while striving to be a gentleman who never betrays his code of honor and defending those in need even when at a grave disadvantage.
 He is a passionate person, he wants to be the best at everything that he does, whether it is fighting or even table manners.
 Jonathan's life becomes one of misery when Dio Brando is adopted by George, eventually resulting in his father's death as Dio sought to kill both of them.
 This motivates Jonathan to learn how to utilize Hamon energy from Will A. Zeppeli to settle the score with Dio, though his power later increases drastically when a dying Zeppeli transfers his remaining Hamon into him.
 Jonathan eventually defeats Dio, but Dio survives and then manages to kill him and take over his body when he and Erina were traveling to America.
 As a result of Dio gaining a Stand with Jonathan's body, all of Jonathan's descendants gain Stands as well.
 Jonathan's body also has an unnamed Stand that Dio uses, seemingly identical in both appearance and function to Joseph's Hermit Purple.
 Jonathan's body is ultimately destroyed in Stardust Crusaders when Jotaro and Joseph expose it to the sun.

-In Japanese, he is voiced by Kazuyuki Okitsu in the anime and its spinoffs, Hideyuki Tanaka and (as a youth) Kazuya Nakai in the 2006 video game, and Katsuyuki Konishi in the 2007 film.
+In Japanese, he is voiced by Kazuyuki Okitsu in the anime, Hideyuki Tanaka and (as a youth) Kazuya Nakai in the 2006 video game, and Katsuyuki Konishi in the 2007 film.
 In English, he is voiced by Johnny Yong Bosch.